How Arts Help Kids Build Creativity, Teamwork, and Critical Thinking

 Critical Thinking Skills Through the Arts

-1. Analyzing and Evaluating Artworks
+1. Analysing and Evaluating Artworks

 When students critique a painting, debate a play’s meaning, or reflect on a musical performance, they practice higher-order thinking.